rchain/architecture-docs/contracts/namespaces.rst

     Figure - URL Scheme as Nested Channels in Tree Structure

 Given an existing address structure, and namespace access, a client may query for and send to names within that address structure.
-For example, when the I/O processes are placed in concurrent execution, the following expression denotes a function that places the quoted processes, (Q,R) at the location, a(b(c,d)):
+For example, when the rho-calculus I/O processes are placed in concurrent execution, the following expression denotes a function that places the quoted processes, :code:`(@Q,@R)` at the location, :code:`a(b(c,d))`:

 ::